samgwise/p6-mappable/README.md

-Mappable
+Serialise::Map
 ========

-Mappable - a composable interface for serialising objects
+Serialise::Map - a composable interface for serialising objects

 SYNOPSIS
 ========

-    use Mappable;
+    use Serialise::Map;
     use Test;

-    class Foo does Mappable {
+    class Foo does Serialise::Map {
       has $.value;

       to-map( --> Map) {